polakowo/vectorbt/README.md

 dtype: bool
 ```

-- Functions for working with returns - `vbt.returns`
+- Functions for working with returns
     - Compiled versions of metrics found in [empyrical](https://github.com/quantopian/empyrical)

 ```python-repl